western/http-here/README.md

 Then, set your passcode to the form.

-During the process of uploading, your files will be crypt and their EXT change to `.crypt`
+During the process of uploading, your files will be encrypt and their EXT change to `.crypt`

 When files lying on your server, their data is crypted.